 There are a number of different drug crimes under Minnesota and Federal Law, including drug trafficking, conspiracy, distribution, trafficking, manufacturer, importation, sale, simple possession, and many more.
 Even relatively minor offenses that involve controlled substances carry disproportionately heavy penalties.
-Since drug crimes violate U.S. law, you could face federal prosecution as well as state prosecution.
-Whether you are in Minnesota or federal court, it’s crucial to get the professional and trustworthy legal guidance of a lawyer who can fight for your rights in court.
+Since drug crimes violate U.S. law, you can face federal prosecution as well as state prosecution.
+Whether you are in Minnesota or federal court, it’s crucial to get the professional and trustworthy legal guidance of a lawyer who can fight to protect you in court.

 Whether you’ve been charged with a drug crime in a State or Federal court in Minnesota, the lawyers at Birrell Criminal Defense are your best bet if you want an effective drug crime representation.
 Our MN Drug Crimes Attorneys have been aggressively defending criminally accused clients throughout Minnesota for many years.
 We know a great deal about what it takes to win even the most difficult cases.
 As such, you can rest assured that your future is in good hands when you turn to us for help regarding your drug crime case.

 When you’re charged with a drug offense, consider seeking the help of a Minnesota drug crimes attorney that is a board-certified criminal law specialist.
 You will want a knowledgeable, skilled, and aggressive MN Drug Crimes Attorney who understands the law and has a reputation for success in such cases.
 Birrell Criminal Defense is a fierce litigation firm that has successfully handled many drug cases.